Top 5 3rd Quarter Trades of Ce - GuruFocus.com

-Cerro Pacific Wealth Advisors LLC recently filed their 13F report for the third quarter of 2022, which ended on 2022-09-30.
+Centennial Wealth Advisory LLC recently filed their 13F report for the third quarter of 2022, which ended on 2022-09-30.

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Cerro Pacific Wealth Advisors LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Centennial Wealth Advisory LLC’s top five trades of the quarter.

-During the quarter, Cerro Pacific Wealth Advisors LLC bought 31,344 shares of BATS:VLUE for a total holding of 81,266.
-The trade had a 1.56% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $91.95.
+Centennial Wealth Advisory LLC reduced their investment in ARCA:ITOT by 141,460 shares.
+The trade had a 6.64% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $88.01.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI USA Value Factor ETF has a price-earnings ratio of 9.67 and a price-book ratio of 1.57.
+In terms of valuation, iShares Core S&P Total U.S. Stock Market ETF has a price-earnings ratio of 18.44 and a price-book ratio of 3.41.

 iShares Core S&P 500 ETF

-Cerro Pacific Wealth Advisors LLC reduced their investment in ARCA:IVV by 4,345 shares.
-The trade had a 1.03% impact on the equity portfolio.
+During the quarter, Centennial Wealth Advisory LLC bought 29,525 shares of ARCA:IVV for a total holding of 40,732.
+The trade had a 6.22% impact on the equity portfolio.
 During the quarter, the stock traded for an average price of $397.41.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Cerro Pacific Wealth Advisors LLC bought 24,897 shares of ARCA:AVUV for a total holding of 85,377.
-The trade had a 1% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $72.92.
+During the quarter, Centennial Wealth Advisory LLC bought 91,758 shares of ARCA:LQDH for a total holding of 135,777.
+The trade had a 4.78% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $90.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Avantis U.S. Small Cap Value ETF has a price-earnings ratio of 5.99 and a price-book ratio of 1.21.
+In terms of valuation, Invesco S&P 500 Equal Weight ETF has a price-earnings ratio of 16.51 and a price-book ratio of 2.68.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.